COVID-19 Overview: Testing (Online CE Course)

 • Examples of Commercial COVID-19 Tests, continued

-• Match the type of COVID-19 test to the commercial test!
+• Match the COVID-19 test to the type of commercial test.

-• All of the following statements correctly describe the Bioperfectus COVID-19 real-time RT-PCR test except
+• All of the following statements correctly describe the BioPerfectus COVID-19 real-time RT-PCR test EXCEPT:

 • Which test is a two-step enzyme chemiluminescent immunoassay that uses paramagnetic particles to detect IgG antibodies to the SARS-CoV-2 virus?